friedrith/pragmatic-design-system/slides/slides.md

 # In the real world

-Sometimes, you don't have designers.

-As developers, you are __alone__ to build and maintain the design system.
+Sometimes, you don't have designers to maintain the design system.
+As developers, you are __alone__.

 You must be __pragmatic__: